 Feline breast cancer is an alarming diagnosis for any pet owners.
 Many owners won’t even know their cat has a problem unless you pet your cat frequently and feel a mammary lump.
 Perhaps your cat is chewing or licking at the area affected.
 Likewise, some tumours are only discovered during routine medical examinations.

 Feline breast cancer has many similarities to human breast cancer.
-It will develop in one or both breasts as a malignant adenocarcinoma tumour.
-There are other types of cat breast cancer – sarcomas, duct papilloma and adenomas.
+It will develop in one or more mammary glands and is often a malignant adenocarcinoma tumour, however, there are other types of cat breast cancer – sarcomas, duct papilloma and adenomas.
 Both male and female cats are at risk.
-Survival rates, even after treatment with chemotherapy, radiation and surgery aren’t great.
+Survival rates, even after treatment with chemotherapy, radiation and surgery carry a varied, and often poor prognosis.

-A female cat has 4 mammary glands on each side of the abdomen, which produce milk for kittens.
-Lymph nodes in the groin and armpit are most susceptible to cancer.
+A female cat has four mammary glands on each side of the abdomen, which produce milk for kittens.
+Lymph nodes in the groin and armpit are most susceptible to cancer, as these drain the lymph from the mammary glands.
 In felines, 85% of breast cancer tumours are found to be malignant.

 Likelihood of developing cat breast cancer